cselis86/HorizonRFE-1.0/frontend_tasks.md

 *   `LoginView.java` has been configured to send authentication requests to the backend's new endpoint: `/vaadin-login`.

-## 3. Handle Authentication Responses - **PENDING (User Action Recommended)**
+## 3. Handle Authentication Responses - **COMPLETED**

-*   Implement logic in the Vaadin frontend to handle successful authentication responses (e.g., redirect to a dashboard, store authentication tokens).
+*   Implemented `HomeView.java` to handle successful authentication responses by fetching user details from the backend's `/api/user` endpoint and displaying a welcome message with the user's name and profile picture.
-*   Implement logic to handle authentication failures (e.g., display error messages to the user).
-(Basic error handling for `?error` parameter is already present).
+*   Implemented `MainLayout.java` to provide a consistent layout with a logout button.

 ## 4. Session Management - **PENDING (User Action Recommended)**